KPIs for E-commerce – Key Performance Indicators for Online Stores. What’s Worth Measuring?

-Table of Contents:
+Table of contents:

-KPIs for E-commerce – Key Performance Indicators For an Online Store
+Key Performance Indicators for an Online Store

-Actually, KPIs in e-commerce can concern a lot of issues related to:
+Actually, KPIs in ecommerce can concern a lot of issues related to:

 - Shopping cart abandonment,

 - The average order value per one customer,

 Which ecommerce KPIs should you monitor at your store?
 Many of them are pretty flexible, it’s worth using them to see the real condition of your business, set objectives and start performing activities that will help you achieve desired results.

 Below you can see popular KPI metrics for ecommerce you should take into account.

 ROI stands for return on investment.
 With its use, you can calculate your return on investment of marketing activities.

 If you invest in online ads, you should be able to easily assess their effectiveness.
 You can check whether a given investment has brought you the expected profits.